 Why does a museum collect?

-The Oshawa Community museum focuses on objects related specifically to the City of Oshawa from the first native settlements to the present day.
+The Oshawa Museum focuses on objects related specifically to the City of Oshawa from the first native settlements to the present day.

 Museums cannot accept everything they are offered.
 We review each object offered to us, considering its relevance to the museum's mission, condition, and redundancy when compared to the existing collection.
 The availability of storage space is also an important consideration when reviewing object donations.